Gl0dny/micromouse-simulator/README.md

 The TeleportingUndecidedMazeSolver class extends Micromouse and implements a maze-solving strategy that combines teleporting with an undecided path-solving approach.
 It utilizes backtracking (backtrackStack) to revisit previous positions and attempt alternative paths when encountering dead-ends or fully explored areas.
 This strategy aims to efficiently explore and navigate through the maze while adapting to unknown configurations and obstacles encountered.

 This class structure facilitates dynamic decision-making based on real-time sensor data (knownMaze) and maintains a comprehensive log (logger) of micromouse movements and decisions throughout the maze-solving process.
 By leveraging inherited methods and data members from Micromouse, it supports modular maze-solving algorithms within a flexible micromouse simulation framework.

+createMicromouse Factory Function

+The createMicromouse function is a templated factory function designed to create instances of Micromouse with specific solver and sensor types.
+It encapsulates the process of initializing a micromouse instance with the appropriate solver and sensor, setting up the known maze, and returning a shared pointer to the created micromouse.
+Template Parameters

+    SolverType: Type parameter specifying the type of the solver class derived from Micromouse.
+    SensorType: Type parameter specifying the type of the sensor class derived from Sensor.

+Parameters

+    maze: Pointer to a Maze object, which the created micromouse instance will interact with.

+Return Value

+    std::shared_ptr<Micromouse>: Shared pointer to the created micromouse instance.

+Function Steps

+    Create Solver and Sensor Instances:
+        auto micromouse = std::make_shared<SolverType>();: Creates an instance of SolverType, which should be a class derived from Micromouse. auto sensor = std::make_shared<SensorType>(maze);: Creates an instance of SensorType, which should be a class derived from Sensor, initialized with the maze pointer.

+    Initialize Known Maze:
+        micromouse->initializeKnownMaze(maze->getWidth(), maze->getHeight());: Initializes the micromouse's knownMaze with the dimensions of the maze (getWidth() and getHeight()).

+    Set Sensor:
+        micromouse->setSensor(sensor);: Sets the created sensor instance to the micromouse, allowing it to interact with the maze environment.

+    Return Micromouse Instance:
+        Returns the shared pointer micromouse, which now points to a fully initialized micromouse instance configured with the specified solver and sensor types.

+    The createMicromouse function provides a flexible mechanism to instantiate micromouse objects with different solver and sensor types, based on the template parameters SolverType and SensorType.
+This approach supports modular design and facilitates the creation of micromouse instances tailored to specific maze-solving algorithms and sensor capabilities, enhancing reusability and flexibility in micromouse simulation and development environments.

+    chooseMicromouse Function

+The chooseMicromouse function allows the user to select a micromouse type (solver) and a sensor type based on input.
+It then dynamically creates and returns a shared pointer to the chosen micromouse configured with the selected solver and sensor types.
+Parameters

+    maze: Pointer to a Maze object, which the created micromouse instance will interact with.

+Return Value

+    std::shared_ptr<Micromouse>: Shared pointer to the created micromouse instance.

+Function Steps

+    User Input for Micromouse and Sensor Selection:
+        Prompts the user to choose a micromouse type (solverChoice) and a sensor type (sensorChoice) using standard input (std::cin).

+    Switch Statements Based on solverChoice:
+        Depending on the user's choice (solverChoice), switches between different micromouse solver types:
+            Case 1: Right Hand Rule based solvers (RightHandRuleBacktrackingMazeSolver).
+            Case 2: Left Hand Rule based solvers (LeftHandRuleBacktrackingMazeSolver).
+            Case 3: Teleporting Undecided Solver (TeleportingUndecidedMazeSolver).

+    Nested Switch Statements Based on sensorChoice:
+        Within each solver case, switches based on the user's choice (sensorChoice) for the sensor type:
+            Case 1: Distance Sensor (DistanceSensor).
+            Case 2: Laser Sensor (LaserSensor).
+            Case 3: Lidar Sensor (LidarSensor).

+    Creation of Micromouse Instance Using createMicromouse Function:
+        Calls the createMicromouse templated function with the appropriate solver and sensor types based on the user's choices.
+        Passes the maze pointer to initialize the micromouse instance with the correct maze dimensions.

+    Error Handling:
+        Prints an error message to std::cerr if an invalid micromouse solver or sensor choice is made.
+        Returns nullptr in case of an invalid choice.

+    Return Micromouse Instance:
+        Returns the created micromouse instance as a shared pointer.

+   The chooseMicromouse function provides a user-friendly interface for selecting and creating micromouse instances with different solver and sensor types dynamically.
+By leveraging templated createMicromouse function calls based on user input, it allows for flexible configuration of micromouse behavior to suit different maze-solving strategies and sensor capabilities.
+This approach supports modularity and extensibility in micromouse simulation and development, enabling rapid testing and iteration of different algorithms and sensor combinations within a maze environment.

+Logs

+maze.log

+The log file maze.log effectively tracks the maze generation process, carving of passages, and updates to the maze grid.
+It provides a comprehensive view of how the maze is constructed and logged in real-time.
+This level of logging is useful for debugging, understanding maze generation algorithms, and visualizing the state of the maze throughout its creation process.

+sensor.log

+The sensor.log file captures the output of the micromouse's sensor as it scans the maze environment, detecting walls and logging its findings.

+micromouse.log

+The provided log file details a simulation or execution log of a Micromouse robot navigating through a maze, using different maze solving algorithms based on the right-hand rule, left-hand rule, and a teleporting undecided strategy.

+The log file provides a detailed record of the Micromouse's journey through the maze, reflecting the implementation of different maze-solving algorithms.
+Each step is logged to track the Micromouse's position, sensor readings, decision-making process, and algorithm-specific behavior.
+This structured logging is crucial for debugging, analyzing performance, and understanding the behavior of the maze-solving algorithms implemented in the Micromouse simulation.

+simulator.log

+The provided log file simulator.log documents the activities and events during the execution of a micromouse simulation.
+The log file simulator.log serves as a detailed record of the micromouse simulation's progress, capturing initialization, grid representations, steps taken, and simulation time.
+It is essential for debugging, performance analysis, and understanding the behavior of the micromouse within the simulated maze environment.
+Each entry provides insight into the state of the simulation at specific points in time, aiding in understanding its execution flow and outcomes.

+main.log

+The provided code (main.log and main.cpp) showcases a structured approach to simulating micromouse behavior in a maze environment.
+It employs threads for managing user commands and simulator actions, ensuring smooth interaction and proper synchronization.
+The logging mechanism (Logger class) is utilized to record important events and commands during the simulation, aiding in monitoring and debugging the program's execution.

+The main.log file serves as a chronological record of events and user commands throughout the micromouse simulation program.
+It documents the initialization of key components such as the maze, micromouse, and simulator, as well as user interactions that control the simulation's flow (start, pause, reset, exit).
+Each log entry provides insights into the program's execution timeline, facilitating monitoring, debugging, and understanding of the simulation's behavior and outcomes.